 - Buyer and Seller’s signatures

-Another wrinkle that many, if not most, are unaware of in Florida, (check your state’s regulations), the license tag is paid for and goes with the owner of the vehicle.
-That means, when you sell the car (Florida remember) you should take the tag off the car, because it is your tag that you will need to put on your next car, or turn in at the tag office when you take your bill of sale to them to show you no longer own the car.
-They will give you a credit on their system to show you turned in your tag, so when you get your next tag it will cost less than if you never owned a tag.
+Another wrinkle that many, if not most, are unaware of in Florida (check your state’s regulations), the license tag is paid for and goes with the owner of the vehicle.
+That means, when you sell the car (Florida, remember), you should take the tag off the car because it is your tag that you will need to put on your next car or turn in at the tag office when you take your bill of sale to them to show you no longer own the car.
+They will give you credit on their system to show you turned in your tag, so when you get your next tag, it will cost less than if you never owned a tag.

-The buyer either has his own tag to put on the car he purchased from you, or he will need to purchase one when he registers the car he bought from you.
-If you let your tag go with the sold car, then you will have to purchase another one when you buy your next car, so save yourself a few bucks and keep your own tag.
-Just some tips to help you out, as always, the devil is in the details.
+The buyer either has his own tag to put on the car he purchased from you or will need to purchase one when he registers the car he bought from you.
+If you let your tag go with the old car, you will have to purchase another one when you buy your next car, so save yourself a few bucks and keep your own tag.
+These are just some tips to help you out, as always, the devil is in the details.

-Another reason you want the old car out of your name is that the buyer, before he has a chance to get down to the registration office, may have an auto accident.
-Hope not, but believe me it happens, and more often than you might imagine.
-So, if the state knows, (by your notifying them with your bill of sale and old tag), then legally you have done your due diligence and now, you can safely call your insurance company to let them know you no longer own the car.
+Another reason you want the old car out of your name is that the buyer may have an auto accident before he gets down to the registration office.
+Hope not, but believe me, it happens more often than you might imagine.
+So, if the state knows (by your notifying them with your bill of sale and old tag), then legally, you have done your due diligence, and now, you can safely call your insurance company to let them know you no longer own the car.

-A change in vehicles often means a change in policies, so it’s a good time to compare insurance companies as well.
+A change in vehicles often means a change in policies, so it’s a good time to compare insurance companies.

-The other scenario is the one where you still have a loan balance and your finance company, bank, or credit union has the title to your car as collateral.
-In order to sell your car, and give the buyer a legal title, you must pay off the balance on your loan.
+The other scenario is where you still have a loan balance, and your finance company, bank, or credit union has the title to your car as collateral.
+In order to sell your car and give the buyer a legal title, you must pay off the balance on your loan.